-Kitchener also describes in the book how to roast "the noble sirloin of about fifteen pounds:" before the fire for four hours for Sunday lunch.
-This method of hanging the meat on a spit, or in the 19th century, suspended from a bottle-jack and indeed that size of a joint, demanded a sizable fireplace to feed a large household, not only on Sunday but as cold cuts, stews and pies throughout the week.
+Kitchener also describes in the book how to roast "the noble sirloin of about fifteen pounds" before the fire for four hours.
+This method of hanging the meat on a spit demanded a sizable fireplace to feed a large household.
+The meat was served not only on Sunday but as cold cuts, stews, and pies throughout the week.

-Though meat is no longer roasted in front of the fire, and today is baked in the modern oven, we still cling to the term "Sunday roast."
-On Sundays throughout the UK, pubs, and restaurants are packed full for the roast dinner–some even serve the meal on other days of the week, such is its popularity.
+Though meat is no longer roasted in front of the fire, and today is baked in the modern oven, the term "Sunday roast" is still used.
+On Sundays throughout the U.K., pubs and restaurants are packed full for the roast dinner; some even serve the meal on other days of the week.
 But for many, cooking and serving Sunday lunch at home is the very heart of British food and cooking.
-It is the time for families or friends to get together and share great food.
+It's considered the time for families or friends to get together and share great food.

 The Sunday Roast Reflected in the Arts

 "The Roast Beef of Old England," an English patriotic ballad, was written by Henry Fielding for his play "The Grub-Street Opera," first performed in 1731:

 When mighty Roast Beef was the Englishman's food,

 It ennobled our brains and enriched our blood.